JamieBort/Learning-Directory/DataStructures/README.md

 So that Data Structures can be explored and learned separately.

 ## Table of Data Structures
+The `X` indicates that the language has that data structure.
 |   |Java|JavaScript|   |   |
 |---|---|---|---|---|
 |Arrays|   |   |   |   |